v-susu/fenxu_docs_20160719/fenxu_docs_20160719/index.md

 # Index test file for Open Publishing

-Video with https begin not end with player
+Video with https begin not end with player hello
 > [!Video https://channel9.msdn.com/Series/Youve-Got-Key-Values-A-Redis-Jump-Start/03]

 Video with http begin not end with player